-Brian Kamoie is currently the Acting Associate Administrator (and permanent Deputy Associate Administrator) for Mission Support at the Federal Emergency Management Agency (FEMA).
+Brian Kamoie serves as the Associate Administrator for Mission Support at the Federal Emergency Management Agency (FEMA).
 In that role, he leads an organization of approximately 700 full-time and many more temporary personnel who provide five lines of business services to support FEMA's critical mission: information technology (including cybersecurity), human capital, procurement, security (physical and personnel), and administrative services (including facilities, occupational health & safety, privacy, records management, and environmental programs).

 From 2013-2017, Mr. Kamoie served as the FEMA Assistant Administrator for Grant Programs.
 In that capacity, he oversaw over $17 billion in grant programs to build, sustain, and improve our national capability to prevent, protect against, respond to, recover from, and mitigate terrorism and other disasters and emergencies.
 He provided oversight of grant investments across a broad range of projects, including capabilities to counter weapons of mass destruction, improve cybersecurity, and address emerging threats from active shooters and complex, coordinated terrorist attacks.
 From Fiscal Years 2013-2016, Mr. Kamoie issued over 12,000 new awards totaling over $16 billion after a review of over 40,000 applications.